Performance Optimization in an HTTP/2 FastComet World

 HTTP 0.9 and HTTP 1.0

-The first version of the HTTP protocol was born in the not so distant year of 1991.
-By that time the protocol was quite innovative, yet simple in terms of functionality.
-The way it worked was that a line of ASCII characters was passed from a client computer to a server via a single network connection to an IP address and a port.
-The line contained no headers and it always started with the “
+The first version of the HTTP protocol was born in the not-so-distant year of 1991.
+By that time, the protocol was quite innovative yet simple in terms of functionality.
+It worked because a line of ASCII characters was passed from a client computer to a server via a single network connection to an IP address and a port.
+The line contained no headers, and it always started with the “

 GET” word followed by the path to the resource that is requested.